 For more ideas for verb conjugation games, check out Digital Dialects or conjugemos.com.

 2. “Easy Spanish Step by Step”

 What’s the key to laying the building blocks of a strong Spanish learning foundation?
 You guessed it, grammar!
 At least, that is the belief of this book, written by Barbara Bregstein.
 The pages provide readers with a strong ground in the grammar needed to master Spanish quickly.

 The rules and concepts of Spanish grammar are laid out in a simple, straightforward way in order of importance.
 To integrate this book into the classroom, go through the practice exercises from the pages in class, or have your students do them in pairs for homework.

 You can also opt for other grammar games, such as making the exercises into a classroom version of Jeopardy.
 To do this, write down the exercises from the book on the black/whiteboard in class if you have access to one.
 Then, place a sheet of paper with the amount of points the question is worth over the question, and have students or teams take turns choosing a number value and category and answering them.

-The highly-rated “Living Language” series is essentially a Spanish course in a box, and for an affordable price (the beginner through advanced series, featuring three course books, nine audio CDs and online learning runs only $28.21 on Amazon).
+The highly regarded “Living Language” series is essentially a Spanish course in a box, and for an affordable price (the beginner through advanced series, features three course books, nine audio CDs and online learning).

 The series is ideal for classroom incorporation, as the learning sequence is easy to follow and flows at a reasonable pace for students.
 To incorporate this learning tool in the classroom, use the textbooks and the CDs as the framework for lessons and have students follow along with their own copies of the books if desired.